tamaracvjetkovic/sudoku-console/README.md

 # How to use
 You choose one of two options on the menu:
-1. Load Sudoku table from a file: the application loads your Sudoku puzzle from the "sudokuLoadFile.txt" file.
+1. "Load Sudoku table from a file": the application loads your Sudoku puzzle from the "sudokuLoadFile.txt" file.
-  * 1.1 Load Sudoku solution from a file: this checks the solution in the "sudokuSolutionFile.txt" file, and outputs the game statistics.
+  * 1.1 "Load Sudoku solution from a file": this checks the solution in the "sudokuSolutionFile.txt" file, and outputs the game statistics.
-  * 1.2 Automatically generate Sudoku solution in a file: generates a random solution to the given puzzle (if it's possible).
+  * 1.2 "Automatically generate Sudoku solution in a file": generates a random solution to the given puzzle (if it's possible).
 #
-2. Automatically generate new Sudoku table in a file:
+2. "Automatically generate new Sudoku table in a file":
-  * 2.1 Load Sudoku solution from a file:
-#
-this checks the solution in the "sudokuSolutionFile.txt" file, and outputs the game statistics.
+  * 2.1 "Load Sudoku solution from a file": this checks the solution in the "sudokuSolutionFile.txt" file, and outputs the game statistics.
-  * 2.2 Automatically generate Sudoku solution in a file: generates a random solution to the given puzzle (if it's possible).
+  * 2.2 "Automatically generate Sudoku solution in a file": generates a random solution to the given puzzle (if it's possible).
-#